theothermattm/theothermattm.github.io/_posts/2021-08-18-scaling-technical-teams.md

 So how can you get ahead of it? **Prioritize automation.** Whether it be through specific talent like DevOps or Site Reliability Engineers or Release Managers, or just making it one developer's priority to script things - Make sure that a new developer can get started in a few hours at the very most.
 At the very best, one script does _all_ thesetup for a new developer - they run the script, go have a coffee, and come back to a workstation ready to develop on.

 Be mindful that different developers have different preferred platforms they use.
 Some prefer to use Mac, some prefer to use Windows, others Linux.
-I are not fans of dictating tooling, so prefer automation methods that work across platforms like using Docker images for development setups, or alternatively provide different scripts for different platforms.
+I are not fans of dictating tooling, so prefer automation methods that work across platforms like using Docker images for development setups, or provide different scripts for different platforms.

 Oftentimes, the effort you put into scripting a local setup can be directly translated into deploying the application to a real environment.
 Even if the scripts aren't directly used, you can usually translate them into a new language/framework because _everything you need to set up is in code and not just written down._